Can An Urinary Tract Infection Cause Leg Pain During Cycling: 7 Reasons

 Use a Water-Based Lubricant During Sex

 Friction during sexual activity can irritate the urethra and increase the risk of UTIs.
-Using a water-based lubricant can help reduce friction and discomfort, making sex more comfortable and potentially lowering the risk of UTIs.
+Lubrication with water can reduce friction and discomfort, making sex more comfortable and potentially lowering the risk of UTIs.

 Avoid using products that contain irritants or allergens, as they can further irritate the genital area and increase susceptibility to infections.
 Communication with your partner about using lubricants can enhance sexual experiences and promote overall urinary tract health.